Gerald's Game: Plot

 Waking from an imaginary confrontation with all these characters to a dark bedroom, Jessie sees a tall, gaunt apparition whom she initially mistakes for the spirit of her long-dead father and whom she nicknames "Space Cowboy" (after a 1969 Steve Miller song).
 The figure shows her a wicker basket of jewelry mixed with human bones.
-Unsure if the figure is another hallucination, Jessie dismisses it, saying aloud it is "only made of moonlight", which seems to make it vanish.
-Her inner voices, however, believe the figure is real and that it will return to harm Jessie if she does not escape by the next night.
+Unsure if the figure is another hallucination, Jessie dismisses it, saying aloud it is "only made of moonlight", before passing out from fear.
+After awaking, her inner voices insist the figure is real and that it will return to harm Jessie if she does not escape by the next night.

 The following morning, Jessie manages to secure a drink of water from a glass on the bedside table.
 Refreshed and encouraged by her own ingenuity in getting the water, she renews her efforts to escape, first by trying to break the headboard, then by trying to slip off the bed and push it to the bureau where the keys are placed.
 Inspired by her memory of the eclipse, in which her father warned her not to cut herself on the smoked glass panes they used as eclipse viewers, Jessie breaks the water glass and uses a sharp shard to slice her wrist, giving herself a degloving injury to lubricate her skin enough to slide her right hand from the cuff.
 She is able to escape the bed, reach the keys, and free her other hand, but faints from blood loss.
 When she awakens, it is nearly dark and the Space Cowboy has returned.
 Jessie throws her wedding ring at his box of jewelry and bones, thinking that is what he wanted all along.
-Still weak from blood loss, she reaches her car and drives away, with the Space Cowboy hidden in the back seat.
+Still weak from blood loss, she reaches her car and drives away, but briefly hallucinates the Space Cowboy attacking her from the back seat.
 Jessie crashes and is knocked unconscious.